Water tank pressure sensor sitting on pavers

 pin: GPIO0

-update_interval: never # one-shot, triggered at boot
+update_interval: never # One-shot, triggered at boot

-# --- Median tank raw voltage (published from on_boot) ---
+# --- Median tank raw voltage ---

 - platform: template

-id: tank_raw_avg
+id: tank_raw_median

 update_interval: never

-# --- Depth in metres (using calibrate_linear) ---
+# --- Depth in metres using calibrate_linear ---

 #